 The U.S. National Committee

-Nominations must be submitted electronically to Charlie Zegers, general secretary of the USNC (firstname.lastname@example.org) by April 30, 2012.
+Nominations must be submitted electronically to Charlie Zegers, general secretary of the USNC ([email protected]) by April 30, 2012.
 Letters of support from members of the standards and conformance communities attesting to the nominee's outstanding achievements and appropriateness for receipt of the award are strongly encouraged.

-The selection process will be primarily based on the nominee's demonstrated leadership and dedication within standardization and conformity assessment activities, vision of the strategic or commercial impact of standards and conformance, and significant accomplishments in his or her chosen field of activity.
+The selection process is based on the nominee's demonstrated leadership and dedication, vision of the strategic or commercial impact of standards and conformance, and significant accomplishments in their chosen field of activity.
 Candidates will be assessed by a selection panel comprised of USNC Officers, standing committee officers, former U.S. Young Professional recipients, and a pool of USNC Honorary Life Members.
-The three winners will be notified in July 2010.
+The winners will be notified in July 2012.